ybezsonov/kro/website/docs/docs/getting-started/02-deploy-a-resource-group.md

 ### Delete the Application instance

-KRO can also help you clean up resources when you're done with them.
+kro can also help you clean up resources when you're done with them.

 1. **Delete the Application instance**: Clean up the resources by deleting the Application instance: